-Q. What insurances does OCH accept?
+Q. What insurances does the OCH Health System accept?

 Q. What type of services do you provide?

 A. For a complete list of services, please refer to our services page.
 The OCH Health System does not currently provide Obstetrics, Cardiology, Intensive Care Unit or EMT services.

 A. Yes, we were formerly known as Doctors Hospital.
 Our healthcare system now encompasses one hospital and 17 clinics located throughout the Ozarks.

 Q. What type of a hospital is the OCH Health System?